MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/meeting-effectiveness.md

 This format of this page reflects how all remaining report pages look: an all-up group average for the metric, and then a breakdown of that metric average by the organizational attribute selected.
 These averages are calculated over the aggregation period you selected in [report settings](#report-settings).You can also see how the group average has trended from the selected **Start date** to **End date**.

 On this page in particular, you can see the value of time spent in meetings.
-If this is something not worth tracking for your organization, you can always go into Settings and set that value to zero.
+If time spend in meetings isn't something worth tracking for your organization, you can always navigate to **Settings** and set that value to **0**.

 Finally, each page ends with a **Take action** suggestion.
 Click on the **Explore more** to access relevant links and next steps.